-Roofdog - Planeta.com
+Roofdog

 Photo: Ron Mader, Roof Dog, Oaxaca

 Planeta.com explores the buzzwords, love them and hate them.
-Preferably, put them into context and translate them into Spanish (and other languages on request).

-Visually, this is the solution I came up with this is to put the weasel words as questions in the thought bubbles of a dog standing on a roof.
-Why?
-Why not.
-We love dogs and this photo of a dog guarding a roof in Teotitlán del Valle, was taken during one of our public walks with the weavers.
+Visually, this is the solution I came up with this is to embed the weasel words as questions in the thought bubbles of a dog.

-All of the Roofdog posters and the Slideshare presentation use the Creative Commons attribution-share alike license, so feel free to print, download, embed, remix and share.
+All of the Roofdog posters on Flickr and the Slideshare presentation use the Creative Commons attribution-sharealike license, so feel free to print, download, embed, remix, and share.

-Seeking editors to translate in other languages.
+Seeking help translating to other languages.

 Flickr